ipfs/ipfs-gui/README.md

 Make the IPFS GUIs simple, accessible, reusable and beautiful.

 - **Simple** - Fight complexity at every step.
-The are big ideas in IPFS.
+There are big ideas in IPFS.
 Let's present them clearly.
-- **Accessible** - IPFS **must** be useable and comprehensible for everyone.
+- **Accessible** - IPFS **must** be usable and comprehensible for everyone.
 - **Reusable** - Publish and promote this work.
-Make doing the right thing the easist thing.
+Make doing the right thing the easiest thing.
-- **Beautiful** - Demonstreate the nature of the system with effortless, coherent and compelling interfaces.
+- **Beautiful** - Demonstrate the nature of the system with effortless, coherent, and compelling interfaces.

 ## IPFS GUI Projects